gitworkflows/GitReleaser/docs/ci.md

 - npm run release
 ```

-Specifically, make sure to `fetch` with the `--prune-tags` argument before release-git tries to create the Git tag:
+Specifically, make sure to `fetch` with the `--prune-tags` argument before gitreleaser tries to create the Git tag:

 ```json
 {